Aabidak/EvilTwin/README.md

 • Arduino IDE 📊

-• Wi-Fi library for ESP8266 (Hardware) 💻
+• Wi-Fi library for ESP8266  💻

 # Who Can Use This Project? 🤔